htsod/phys150/README.md

 - Input: Given a representation of a group, could be reducible or irreducible.

-- Output: Boolean value that tells the reducibility.
-How many representation it breaks into.
+- Output: Boolean value that tells the reducibility and how many representation it breaks into.